-The recommended height for the HandPunch platen is 40 inches (102 cm) from the finished floor.
-The HandPunch should be out of the path of pedestrian and vehicular traffic, and convenient to the door it is controlling.
+HandPunch The recommended height for the HandPunch platen is 40 inches (102 cm) Placement from the finished floor.
+The HandPunch should be out of the path of pedestrian and vehicular traffic, and convenient too, but not behind the door it is controlling.
 Avoid placing the HandPunch where users must cross the swing path of the door.
 The HandPunch should be in an area where it is not exposed to excessive airborne dust, direct sunlight, water, or chemicals.